 While the MBTS can be completed entirely online, all of the courses are also offered as classroom courses on the main Dallas campus and at all of the seminary’s extension campuses.
 This is to enhance the learning objectives of certain subjects that may be better achieved through a live interactive setting as well as for those who prefer a traditional face-to-face format.

-Regardless of mode of delivery (online, or in face-to-face courses in Dallas or at an approved regional location), at least fifty percent of the course work required for the degree must be earned through DTS.
+Although the MBTS can be completed entirely online, the courses are also offered on the Dallas campus and at the seminary’s extension sites.
+Regardless of mode of delivery (online, or in face-to-face courses on campus, or at an approved extension), at least 24 hours of the coursework required for the degree must be earned through DTS.

 Course Requirements